Words by Polly Bindman

-This year’s theme of Art Futura is Humanized Technology; a theme which was played out initially in a selection of the most impressive works of the program.
-Throughout this series of incredible animations, the stand out motif of the human body was presented in unimaginable and innovative ways – bodies as amorphous, mobile, suspended – bodies of the future remoulded and interspersed onto vast landscapes, and desolate wastelands.
+This year’s theme of Art Futura is Humanized Technology, a theme which was played out initially in a selection of the most impressive works of the program.
+Throughout this series of incredible animations, the stand-out motif of the human body was presented in unimaginable and innovative ways – bodies as amorphous, mobile, suspended – bodies of the future remoulded and interspersed onto vast landscapes and desolate wastelands.

 This quote relates to Friedlander’s discovery that he was working with waves – after some experiments with distorted lenses.
 His early projects used incredibly basic technology, like polystyrene granules powered by air – a ‘magic fountain.’
 In this sense, he sees his work as a kind of research project.

-Location is also important to Friedlander, who has worked in a series of impressive locations including the Jerusalem Archeological Park, and the Porta Ticinese gate in Milan.
-The contrast between the ephemeral, flickerings of the extraterrestrial that are evoked in Friedlander’s work, and the solid, ancient buildings against which they are set, evokes a strange sense of timelessness – an idea Friedlander has explored elsewhere in his work.
+Location is also important to Friedlander, who has worked in several impressive locations, including the Jerusalem Archeological Park and the Porta Ticinese gate in Milan.
+The contrast between the ephemeral flickerings of the extraterrestrial that are evoked in Friedlander’s work and the solid, ancient buildings against which they are set evokes a strange sense of timelessness – an idea Friedlander has explored elsewhere in his work.

-Closing the evening was a live performance by Claude Heiland-Allen – a London based artist interested in the complex emergent behaviour of simple systems.
+Closing the evening was a live performance by Claude Heiland-Allen – a London-based artist interested in the complex emergent behaviour of simple systems.
 Clive conducted this performance – Claude’s ‘audio live-coding skeleton’, which generated increasingly complex sound compositions as he altered the file in front of us using a text editor, timed to allow the new code to come out in sync.
-Both of the performances were in some ways sloppy, or rough – mistakes were made and in contrast with the animations at the start of the evening, felt anachronistic.
+Both of the performances were in some ways sloppy or rough – mistakes were made and, in contrast with the animations at the start of the evening, felt anachronistic.

 The way in the artists used the medium of live performance to reveal the deconstruction of complex systems, as well as the reconstruction of simple systems into something more complex, was fascinating.
-Slick animations complimented Friedlander’s heavier machinery, showing the enormous potential of technology when it is mediated through art, and when artists interact creatively with new and pre-existing systems to push art to new limits.
+Slick animations complemented Friedlander’s heavier machinery, showing the enormous potential of technology when it is mediated through art and when artists interact creatively with new and pre-existing systems to push art to new limits.